const-fn/Shapr3d_crack/Shapr3D dynamic patcher edition/README.md

 A little change was made near a patch region which did affect the pattern of patch 1 as well as a offsets. \
 Could be made more resilliant by instead searching for function head and looking from there for the appropriate instruction to patch.

+# Shapr3D 26.10.10376.0 | update needed

+Again a problem with patch 1. \
+This patcher update also introduces two fully original patches found by me. \
+First is to remove the advert popup when opening a project and second is to enable export of enterprise exclusive formats.

 # Guide

 Just run it!
 Of course you also need to have Shapr3D open.